 The IUS coil and periods

-Over a third (34%) of women said their periods stopped with the Jaydess coil, with a further 29% experiencing lighter bleeds.
-A higher 56% said the Mirena coil stopped theirs, with a reduced 15% experiencing irregular periods.
+A third (33%) of women said their periods stopped with the Jaydess coil, with a further 27% experiencing lighter bleeds.
+A higher 53% said the Mirena coil stopped theirs, with a reduced 15% experiencing irregular periods.

 The IUS coil and sex drive

-However, whilst two-fifths (45%) of Kyleena users said there was no change in their sex drive, a third (30%) said lost their sex drive.
-29% said they felt a decrease in sex drive whilst using the Jaydess coil and a similar percentage (27%) said the same for the Mirena.
+However, whilst two-fifths (45%) of Kyleena users said there was no change in their sex drive, a third (29%) said lost their sex drive.
+29% said they felt a decrease in sex drive whilst using the Jaydess coil and again the same percentage (29%) agreed for the Mirena.
 It is however important to recognise the complex number of factors that can influence our libido – get the guide to contraception and sex drive here.

 The IUS coil and weight gain

-We’ve recently added the Skyla coil to our list of birth control methods at The Lowdown.
-If you’re a Skyla user, please leave a review of your experiences to help other women across the globe.
+We’ve recently added the Skyla and Benilexa coils to our list of birth control methods at The Lowdown.
+If you’re a Skyla or Benilexa user, please leave a review of your experiences to help other women across the globe.

 What do the reviews say?